rbb-data/starter/README.md

 You will also see any lint errors in the console.

 You can also run `docker-compose up` to run your app inside docker.
-It will also run nextjs in dev mode and mount all files except `node_modules`.
-So if you install a new dependency you need to rebiuld your container.
+It will also run nextjs in dev mode and mount all files including `node_modules`.
+So you have to run `npm install` for the app to work here too.

 To build the dockerfile you need to login to the rbb dockerreg first via: